 Some states, including Kentucky, Arkansas, and Georgia, with Illinois pending, have taken steps to help pass laws that extend authority to prescribe hydrocodone combination drugs without regard to its schedule, allowing those that previously prescribed hydrocodone to continue to do so even following the schedule change.
 I am not aware of any current efforts by Texas optometrists to do the same.

-Do not hesitate to refer to pain management specialists or trusted ophthalmologists for use of stronger medications.
-Some patients truly do need the superior pain relief available with oxycodone (Percocet or Percodan).
+Do not hesitate to refer to pain management specialists or trusted ophthalmologists for the use of stronger medications.
+Some patients truly do need superior pain relief available with oxycodone (Percocet or Percodan).
 Even though ophthalmologists can legally Rx these medications for longer than a 72-hour period, my experience is that most do not feel comfortable doing so without consulting with a pain management specialist.
-Especially oral medications must be approached cautiously, recognizing the potential not only for abuse, but for interactions with other medications and exacerbation of medical problems.
+Especially oral medications must be approached cautiously, recognizing the potential not only for abuse but for interactions with other medications and exacerbation of medical problems.
 Advise those to whom you prescribe narcotics (and possibly even tramadol) to not drive or operate heavy machinery and also to not consume alcohol.
-Often the best solution involves use of oral and topical medication together to help your patient feel better.
+Often the best solution involves the use of oral and topical medication together to help your patient feel better.
 We should also advise our patients that pain medication will help control pain, but likely not completely eliminate it.
 Most patients just need the reassurance and reduced anxiety that comes from some mild pain relief and the knowledge that their eyes will be okay.